-Aggravated robbery is defined in part by Texas Penal Code 29.03(a) as when a person commits robbery and:
+Aggravated robbery is defined in part by Penal Code 29.03(a) as when a person commits robbery and:

-- 1. Causes serious bodily injury to another;

-- 2. Uses or exhibits a deadly weapon; or

-- 3. Causes bodily injury to another person or threatens or places another person in fear of imminent bodily injury or death, if the other person is:
+- 1. Causes serious bodily injury to another; - 2.
+Uses or exhibits a deadly weapon; or - 3.
+Causes bodily injury to another person or threatens or places another person in fear of imminent bodily injury or death, if the other person is:

-- a.
-65 years of age or older, or

-- b.
-A disabled person.
+65 years of age or older, or A disabled person.

-Armor-piercing ammunition is handgun ammunition used in pistols and revolvers and designed primarily for the purpose of penetrating metal or body armor.
+Armor-piercing ammunition is defined by Penal Code 46.01 as handgun ammunition used in pistols and revolvers and designed primarily for the purpose of penetrating metal or body armor.

-Arson is:
+Arson is defined in part by Penal Code 28.02 as:

-- 1. A crime that involves starting a fire or causing an explosion with intent to destroy or damage: - a.
-Any vegetation, fence, or structure on open-space land; or - b.
-Any building, habitation, or vehicle: - 1) Knowing that it is within the limits of an incorporated city or town, - 2) Knowing that it is insured against damage or destruction, - 3) Knowing that it is subject to a mortgage or other security interest, - 4) Knowing that it is located on property belonging to another, - 5) Knowing that it has located within it property belonging to another, or - 6) When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another. - 2.
-A crime that involves recklessly starting a fire or causing an explosion while manufacturing or attempting to manufacture a controlled substance and the fire or explosion damages any building, habitation, or vehicle; or - 3.
-A crime that involves intentionally starting a fire or causing an explosion and in so doing: - a.
-Recklessly damages or destroys a building belonging to another, or - b.
+1. A crime that involves starting a fire or causing an explosion with intent to destroy or damage:

+Any vegetation, fence, or structure on open-space land; or

+Any building, habitation, or vehicle:

+Knowing that it is within the limits of an incorporated city or town,

+Knowing that it is insured against damage or destruction,

+Knowing that it is subject to a mortgage or other security interest,

+Knowing that it is located on property belonging to another,

+Knowing that it has located within it property belonging to another, or

+When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another.

+- 1. A crime that involves recklessly starting a fire or causing an explosion while manufacturing or attempting to manufacture a controlled substance and the fire or explosion damages any building, habitation, or vehicle; or - 2.
+A crime that involves intentionally starting a fire or causing an explosion and in so doing:

+Recklessly damages or destroys a building belonging to another, or

 Recklessly causes another person to suffer bodily injury or death.

-Assault is defined in part by Texas Penal Code §22.01(a)(1) as intentionally, knowingly, or recklessly causing bodily injury to another; §22.01(a)(2) as intentionally or knowingly threatening another with imminent bodily injury; and §22.01(a)(3) as intentionally or knowingly causing physical contact with another that can reasonably be regarded as offensive or provocative.
+Assault is defined in part by Penal Code §22.01(a)(1) as intentionally, knowingly, or recklessly causing bodily injury to another; §22.01(a)(2) as intentionally or knowingly threatening another with imminent bodily injury; and §22.01(a)(3) as intentionally or knowingly causing physical contact with another that can reasonably be regarded as offensive or provocative.